Send the link below via email or IMCopy

 Read and respond in reading notebook each night for 20-30 minutes

-suggestions for math -xtramath.org, khanacademy.org, yahtzee, multiplication War (card game), chess, checkers, connect four, uno
+math Games -xtramath.org, Dreambox.com, prodigygame.com, yahtzee, multiplication War (card game), chess, checkers, connect four, and uno.

 Let's Keep In Touch!